beeware/beeware/docs/tutorial/tutorial-7.rst

 Next steps
 ==========

-This has been a taster for what you can do with the tools provided by the BeeWare project.
+This has been a taste for what you can do with the tools provided by the BeeWare project.
 What you do from here is up to you!

 Some places to go from here: